-In response to the growing need of the St. Louis Spanish-speaking community to have culturally sensitive, low-fee, mental health treatment from bilingual therapists, the Schiele Clinic — in partnership with Casa de Salud — is now offering a Bilingual Clinical Practicum Program.
-In order to be accepted, applicants must demonstrate fluency in the Spanish language and have completed one or more years of a clinically based master or doctoral program in social work, psychology, or counseling.
+- In response to the growing need of the St. Louis immigrant community to have culturally sensitive, low-fee, mental health treatment from bilingual therapists, the Schiele Clinic — as a partner with the Mental Health Collaborative at Casa de Salud — offers a Bilingual Clinical Practicum.
+Eligible applicants must demonstrate fluency in Spanish and have completed one or more years of a clinically based master or doctoral program in social work, psychology, or counseling.

 1. Patient Contact

 Students begin with a small number of patients and build up to 8 or 10 hours per week of scheduled appointments.
 Most of these will be with patients seen individually, but some couples and/or family therapy may be included.
 Frequency of treatment is once per week for most patients, but if clinical needs dictate more sessions, patients may be seen 2 or 3 times per week.
-In addition to providing therapy, students may also conduct initial evaluations of new patients.
+In addition to providing therapy, students gain experience conducting initial evaluations of new patients.

-Students attend a weekly one-hour clinical conference.
-Two conferences a month focus on diagnosis and evaluation.
-The other conferences address ongoing therapeutic and administrative issues.
-Students also are invited to attend the scientific meetings of the St Louis Psychoanalytic Society, and Institute Lectures and Seminars.
+Students attend a weekly one-hour clinical conference, a monthly administrative supervision and other meetings of importance that address ongoing therapeutic and program topics.
+Students also are invited to attend the scientific meetings of the St Louis Psychoanalytic Society, and receive complimentary admission to Institute Lectures and Seminars.

 Each student will be provided with office space, a private voice mail number, and administrative support.
-The St. Louis Psychoanalytic Institute Library is available as well as assistance from the Librarian with search and research projects.
+The St. Louis Psychoanalytic Institute Library resources are available as well as assistance from the Librarian with search and research projects.

 Additional practicum opportunities are available to individuals who have completed a clinically based masters or doctorate degree program in social work, psychology, counseling, or related disciplines and have also completed, or are currently enrolled in, the 2-year St. Louis Psychoanalytic Institute Advanced Psychodynamic Psychotherapy (APP) Program.

-Start date Window/ Application Date / Interview & Decision
+Start date Window/ Suggested Application Date / Interview & Decision

 Qualified applicants will be personally interviewed.
 Background checks will be performed on all who are accepted into the Schiele Clinic Practicum.